Author Archives: Alexis Ecoff

 Completing detox is a monumental step toward recovery, but it’s only the beginning.
 At Berkshire Mountain Health in Great Barrington, Massachusetts, we believe that aftercare planning after detox plays a crucial role in achieving lasting sobriety and preventing relapse.
 A strong aftercare strategy bridges the gap between detox and long-term recovery by providing ongoing structure, accountability, and support.

 Aftercare planning refers to the personalized roadmap that guides individuals through the next phases of their recovery journey following detox.
 Detox removes harmful substances from the body, but it doesn’t address the behavioral, emotional, and social challenges that come with maintaining sobriety.
-That’s where a structured aftercare plan comes in.
+That’s where a structured aftercare plan-and aftercare therapy-comes in.

 At Berkshire Mountain Health, our aftercare plans are designed to meet each individual’s unique needs.
 They may include: